Jake Burger Player Props: White Sox vs. Rangers

 - The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers have a 3.81 team ERA that ranks seventh across all league pitching staffs.
+- The Rangers have the fifth-ranked team ERA among all league pitching staffs (3.78).

-- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (71 total, one per game).
+- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (73 total, one per game).

-- Heaney gets the start for the Rangers, his 14th of the season.
-He is 4-4 with a 4.05 ERA and 70 strikeouts through 66 2/3 innings pitched.
+- Eovaldi goes for his 10th victory when he gets the start for the Rangers, his 15th of the season.
+He is 9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched.

-- In his last time out on Thursday, the left-hander went 3 2/3 innings against the Los Angeles Angels, giving up one earned run while surrendering five hits.
+- In his last appearance on Friday, the right-hander threw seven innings against the Los Angeles Angels, giving up three earned runs while surrendering five hits.

-- The 32-year-old has put up an ERA of 4.05, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opponents have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.